TiVo/androidx-media/CONTRIBUTING-TIVO.md

 ExoPlayer uses `major.minor.micro`, [ExoPlayer Releases](https://github.com/google/ExoPlayer/releases)
 TiVo versions will add a `-` patch number and/or name to this.

-Some valid examples are:
+The mainline, `release` branch along with any specific branches for products (eg. `streamer-1-11` for the 1.11 version of streamers) will publish versions to the artifactory.
+The mainline will follow the conversion of adding a `-dev` suffix to the release version number for release candidate builds.
+These release candidate builds will be published with the Jenkins build number as a suffix, eg. `2.12.3-1.0-dev-123`  this will allow for unique artifact for each merged pull request without requirement to update the version number each time.

+For example:

-* 2.11.4-1.0 &mdash; presumably first "released" version of TiVo's variant of ExoPlayer 2.11.4
+* 2.11.6-3.6 &mdash; Official release of TiVo's variant version 3.6 of ExoPlayer 2.11.6 version
-* 2.11.4-hydra-1.6 &mdash; one example of how we might branch with a patch set specific to Hydra
+* 2.12.3-1.0-dev &mdash; Release candidate for TiVo's 1.0 variant of ExoPlayer 2.12.3 version

 In all cases, if the versions have a time ordering it should match up to the logic for [Gradle Versioning](https://docs.gradle.org/current/userguide/single_versions.html).

+For the official release, the `-dev` will be removed and the RELEASENOTES.md are cleaned up and finalized, in a pull request as described below in "Publishing New Versions" section.
+The next pull request after a release will update to a new version number (major, minor or ExoPlayer as required) and add the `-dev` suffix back to mark as a release candidate.

-In the two examples above, the `-1.0` version is considered higher so clients would not pickup the hydra patch unless explicitly requested
+In the two examples above, the `-1.0` version is considered higher so clients would not pickup the hydra patch unless explicitly requested.

-It is assumed that most (if not all TiVo products will request explicit versions from the artifactory, e.g.:
+It is assumed that most (if not all TiVo products) will request explicit versions from the artifactory, e.g.:

 ```groovy
 dependencies {